Due to the rapidly changing situation; all links will be updated frequently.

 If your business deals with the importation, manufacture, distribution or sale of alcohol in NY, you need a liquor license.
 The NY State Liquor Authority issues licenses for selling alcoholic beverages.
 Input from local communities where applicants intend to operate their businesses is an essential part of the NY State Liquor Authority's licensing process.

 New NYC laws about hookah went into effect in 2018.
 It is now required for all hookah-serving establishments to have a permit, only serve non-tobacco shisha, and display warning signs about the health risks of hookah smoke.
 After October 22, 2018, no new permit applications will be accepted.
-Learn more Hookah Laws from the NYC Department of Health.

 If you have a Non-Tobacco Hookah Establishment permit, see below for additional guidance on how to comply with the law: